Bureau of Street Lighting Community Services Division

 7. No banners or decorations shall be attached to street trees.

-8. Installations shall not exceed one overhead banner per block.
+8. Installations shall not exceed one overhead banner.
 Installations of "pull down" banners for two separate events within the same block shall be allowed, provided the banners are displayed on opposite sides of the roadway and the request is approved by the Director of the Bureau of Street Lighting.

 Priority for approval of requested banner locations shall be determined by the date of receipt of the Application for Permit by the Bureau of Street Lighting.
 Permits for banners placed along a parade route or for City-sponsored events are exempt from this provision.